Adyen/adyen-commercetools/extension/docs/DevelopmentGuide.md

 ## Development
 While developing project you can use some predefined commands for running tests, running linter or generating coverage.
-Before running integration tests you need to set right environment variables, [check here](./DeploymentGuide.md#parameters) for the list.

 - Execute `npm run test` to run all tests and print the code coverage report.
 - Execute `npm run unit` to run [Unit tests](../test/unit)
 - Execute `npm run integration` to run [Integration tests](../test/integration)
 - Execute `npm run e2e` to run [E2e tests](../test/e2e)
 - Execute `npm run lint` to show lint errors in the code.

+> You need to set [environment variables](./DeploymentGuide.md#environment-variables) to be able to run integration and e2e tests.